Innovation Fellowships Scheme – Route A (Researcher-led): Frequently asked questions

 I have just completed my PhD.
 Can I apply for a Fellowship?

 The Academy welcomes applications from recent postdoctoral scholars.
 You must be resident in the United Kingdom with a current long-term appointment that will continue for at least as long as the period of the award at a UK-based institution (e.g. a Higher Education Institution [HEI] or Independent Research Organisation [IRO]).
 If your organisation is not currently registered on the Academy’s grant management system, Flexi-Grant, please contact us via [email protected] to discuss possible registration.
-Please note that applications from independent researchers cannot be accepted in this round of the scheme.
+Please note that applications from independent researchers cannot be accepted in this scheme.

 I am an early-career/mid-career researcher in an established post at a UK institution, but I do not have a doctorate.
 Am I eligible to apply for an Innovation Fellowship?